Jonathan Sewell: Personal life

 Sewell also led an amateur orchestra and performed violin in a quartet at Quebec City and opened the Theatre Royal there in 1832.
 He helped found the Literary and Historical Society of Quebec and served as its president from 1830 to 1831.
+Sewell was also a member of the Barons' Club and an active shareholder in the Union Company of Quebec (who built the Union Hotel as "a focal point of social life at Quebec)."